Qwerasdzxc/Qwerasdzxc/README.md

 <h2 align="center">Hello there, my name is Luka Petrović!&nbsp;&nbsp;💻&nbsp;&nbsp;</h2>

 <p align="center">Welcome to my Github page.
 I'm a software developer based in Belgrade, Serbia.
-I'm the lead software developer and CEO of <a href="https://www.code-dream.com">Code Dream</a>, a software solution company dedicated to optimizing in-house processes of various clients.
+I'm the lead software developer and Founder of <a href="https://www.code-dream.com">Code Dream</a>, a software solution company dedicated to optimizing in-house processes of various clients.
 My main technology is Flutter, Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single code base.</p>

 <!-- ---
 <p align='center'>